Ghana Votes In Tight Presidential Election Race - UrduPoint

 "I am very hopeful of winning this election," he told reporters.
 "I think we have done a lot of work with our message to the people and the message has been well received."

-A UK-educated economist, he points to an economy turning a corner and the government's continued plans for digitalisation to ease business as well as free education and health programmes.
+A UK-educated economist and former central banker, he points to an economy turning a corner and the government's continued plans for digitalisation to ease business as well as free education and health programmes.

 Ghana's government temporarily closed all land borders on Friday night through Sunday to "ensure the integrity" of the vote, an interior ministry statement said.